neo-project/docs/tutorial/en-us/5-network/1-Introduction_to_the_NEO_network_protocol.md

 ---

-In order to participate in the NEO distributed system, firstly we need to open a connection to a NEO node.
-Since we want to issue ping/pong commands, which was released in NEO version 2.10.1 on 4.
+In order to participate in the Neo distributed system, firstly we need to open a connection to a Neo node.
+Since we want to issue ping/pong commands, which was released in Neo version 2.10.1 on 4.
 April 2019, we need to make sure that our node has this version.
-A list of NEO nodes with versions can be found here: [http://monitor.cityofzion.io/](http://monitor.cityofzion.io/).
+A list of Neo nodes with versions can be found here: [http://monitor.cityofzion.io/](http://monitor.cityofzion.io/).
 The following nodes announce this version at the time of writing:

 * node1.ledgercate.com:10333
 * seed.neoeconomy.io:10333
 * seed10.ngd.network:10333

 Please note that peers can go offline at any time, and those peers above may not be online anymore.
-Any other NEO node above v2.10.1 may be substituted.
+Any other Neo node above v2.10.1 may be substituted.

 These nodes must be well reachable on the respective port.
 The default port in the mainnet is 10333.
 In case a node is behind a firewall, a node can use UPnP to configure the router to accept incoming connection to the node.
 NAT-PMP is currently not supported.
 In our tutorial we won't accept any incoming connections, that means we don't have any NAT issues.

 Let's implement the protocol.
 Here is what we need to do: first we set the magic number, then we set the command followed by the payload length.
 Then we calculate the checksum and append the payload.
-Now, we can send our packet to one of the NEO nodes.
+Now, we can send our packet to one of the Neo nodes.
 Sounds easy, right?

 ### Little-Endian vs. Big-Endian

 For every protocol, it must be defined which byte order is used.
-In case of NEO its little-endian.
+In case of Neo its little-endian.
 Thus, the magic byte will be encoded as follows:

 ```
 0x00746E41 -> [41][6E][74][00]